Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ![Screenshot of slope erosion](images/erosion_slope.png)

+!!! note
-Note: contrary to previous options, erosion is calculated over a bunch of shader passes.
+    Contrary to previous options, erosion is calculated over a bunch of shader passes.
 In Godot 3, it is only possible to wait for one frame to be rendered every 16 milliseconds, so the more erosion steps you have, the slower the preview will be.
 In the future it would be nice if Godot allowed multiple frames to be rendered on demand so the full power of the GPU could be used.

 ### Applying

 Once you are happy with the result, you can click "Apply", which will calculate the generated terrain at full scale on your scene.
-Note that this operation currently can't be undone, so if you want to go back you should make a backup.
+This operation currently can't be undone, so if you want to go back you should make a backup.

 Import an existing terrain